 On February 14, 2018, an expelled student entered Parkland, Florida’s Marjory Stoneman Douglas High School and opened fire, killing 17 people and wounding 17 others, in what became the deadliest shooting at a high school in United States history.

 Dressed in a maroon shirt adorned with the school logo, Nikolas Cruz exited his Uber outside the campus at 2:19 p.m.
 He approached the school wearing a backpack filled with magazines and carrying a black duffel packed with his legally purchased AR-15 semi-automatic rifle.

 School staff had been warned after Cruz’s expulsion for "disciplinary reasons" in 2017 that the troubled teen was a risk to student safety.
-So when a staff member saw him outside, he hesitated to call a "Code Red."
+When a staff member saw him outside, he hesitated to call a "Code Red."
 The gunman was halfway through his six-minute rampage before anyone issued a warning.
 By then, it was too late.

 Cruz entered the high school’s Freshman Building, on campus—which was mostly filled with freshman students—at 2:21 p.m. and unpacked his rifle in a stairwell.
 According to NBC Miami, freshman Chris McKenna, 15, spotted Cruz there and received a chilling warning from the gunman.
 “You better get out of here.
 Things are going to start getting messy.”
 McKenna ran outside, where he spotted Aaron Feis, a coach and school security monitor who took him to the baseball field 500 feet away and turned back to “check it out.”